Local Vs. Network Drives

 By default, you will not be able to install software on the network or on the local hard drive.
 Drives A: through L: are designated as local drives.
 Drives M: through Z: are network drives.
-After successfully logging onto a Windows 7 computer, double click on the My Computer desktop icon.
-On a Windows 10 computer, click the start menu, then click File Explorer, then click This PC.
+After successfully logging onto a Windows 10 computer, double click on the This PC desktop icon.
+Alternatively, you could also try the start menu, then click File Explorer, then click This PC.
 You will see a list of local disks and network connections.

 C: – local hard drive

 All other drive letters up to the letter “L” are local.
 Depending on the hardware configuration of the machine, you may see a CD/DVD drive, a zip drive, or other locally installed peripherals.

 If you are logged onto the network, you will see several network connections.